afairlie/lighthouse-web-notes/week-4/d3-lecture.md

 ajax has a very clean implementation in jQuery - it only takes 2 parameters ajax is for datafetching

-Axios is a module for ajax. syntax similar to express.
+Axios is a module for ajax. syntax similar to express. `axios.get()`

 Ajax is the core functionality for many different fundamental web features
 - infinite scroll